Try Praising.ai free

 • Your exact business name (in quotes)

-• Your business name + review/complaint/scam
+• Your name + review/complaint/scam

-• Your owner/manager names
+• Your owner or manager names

-• Your main competitors
+• Your main rivals

 Review management platforms